poojasethi/poojasethi.github.io/_posts/2018-12-31-reflections-of-2018.md

 in itself.
 As a result, carving out time to improve your skills takes more conscious effort.
 Luckily, I felt that had ample opportunity for both impact and learning.
 At work, I:
-- Learned how to build a state-of-the-art in conversational AI system from the bottom up.
+- Learned how to build a state-of-the-art conversational AI system from the bottom up.
 My knowledge of semantic parsing, active learning, coreference resolution, and dialogue systems has gone from zero to one.
 - Helped Facebook launch its first home device, [Portal](https://portal.facebook.com/), that lets you